 Pro Tip: Planning what to do on your trip to Italy?
 Bookmark this post in your browser so you can easily find it when you’re here.
 See our guide to Rome or Florence for more planning resources, and our top tours in Rome, Florence, and Venice for a memorable trip.

 Celebrating Christmas in Rome

-Christmas is an enchanting time to visit the Eternal City, when it’s all lit up for the holidays.
-It may not be your typical American way of celebrating, but all the events, parades, fun family activities, Christmas markets and traditional foods to try will surely bring out your festive spirit!
+Christmas is an enchanting time to visit the Eternal City when it’s all lit up for the holidays.
+It may not be your typical American way of celebrating, but all the events, parades, fun family activities, Christmas markets, and traditional foods will surely bring out your festive spirit!

 Discover Italian Christmas Traditions

 Christmas in Italy is not just a one day celebration.
 Italian festivities take place over a two-week period from 24 December to 6 January.
 Even if you’re not visiting Italy during this time, you’ll still get a chance to experience the Italian traditions.